samlsm/tp/docs/UserGuide.md

 * `find-class CS2100 lab`<br>
   `find-student bernice yu`<br>
   `add-attendance c\1 l\1 s\1 w\10 p\70`<br>
-  Adds the attendance of the 1st student to the 1st lesson of the 1st class in the results of the find commands.<br>
+  Adds the attendance of the 1st student to the 1st lesson of the 1st class in the results of the `find-` commands.<br>
   Attendance recorded is for week 10 and student's participation score is 70.

 * `list-student c\1`<br>
   `add-attendance c\1 l\1 s\2 w\5 p\50`<br>
-  Adds the attendance of the 2nd student in the results of the list command to the 1st lesson of the 1st class.<br>
+  Adds the attendance of the 2nd student in the results of the `list` command to the 1st lesson of the 1st class.<br>
   Attendance recorded is for week 5 and student's participation score is 50.

 <div markdown="block" class="alert alert-info">